Hironogawa/devCo-php-intro/README.md

-# csc-php-intro
+# devco-php-intro

-computer science course | PHP Intro
+Development Course | PHP Intro

 Introduction to PHP, a simple guided course for PHP enthusiast or who want to feel the PHP scripting experience.